dlindholm/survsup/README.md

 # survsup <img src="icons/survsup_icon.png" align="right" width="15%" height="15%" />
 <br><br>
-This is a package for R that provides functionality to plot beautiful survival curves (with numbers at risk table).
+This is an R package that provides functionality to plot beautiful survival curves (with numbers at risk table).
 Based upon the ggplot2 package, it provides large flexibility, yet a straightforward and easy syntax.

 An example: